Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Related Work

 \section{Related Work}

-Along with the development of generative models, there are many ways to generate fake videos for both the visual and auditory parts of a video.
-Suwajanakorn et al. \cite{SynthesizingObama} proposed an approach to produce videos of President Obama with realistic lip movement from a given audio.
+\textbf{Deepfake Generation.} Along with the development of generative models, there are many ways to generate fake videos for both the visual and auditory parts of a video.
+Suwajanakorn \etal. \cite{SynthesizingObama} proposed an approach to produce videos of President Obama with realistic lip movement from a given audio.
 Utilizing face-swapping \cite{fakeav} and lip-syncing, GANimation\cite{GANimation}, FSGAN\cite{fsgan}, Wav2lip\cite{wav2lip}, Face2Face\cite{face2face} can generate deep fake videos with better quality.
 SV2TTS\cite{SV2TTS} can even generate an audio speech for a different person by a given piece of text.
-To deal with the potential ethical issues brought by Deepfake techniques, the Deepfake detection methods are proposed.
+To deal with the ethical and security issues brought by deepfake techniques, deepfake detection methods are proposed.

-\textbf{Unimodal Deepfake Detection:} The unimodal deepfake detection methods focus on detecting the artifacts in visual part of a video.
-Li et al. \cite{exposing_deepfake_by_face_warping_artifacts} claimed that the artifacts are left in deepfake videos, where such artifacts can be effectively captured by a convolution neural network (CNN).
-Built upon \cite{exposing_deepfake_by_face_warping_artifacts}, Güera et al. \cite{deepfake_video_detection_using_RNNs} incorporated a recurrent neural network (RNN) to detect Deepfake frames by feeding the RNN with the features extracted from each frame by CNN.
-Except raw videos, Yang et al. \cite{exposing_deepfake_using_head_positions} suggested that the fake videos can be detected by analyzing the estimated head position corresponding to the facial landmarks.
+\textbf{Unimodal Deepfake Detection.} The unimodal deepfake detection methods focus on detecting the artifacts in visual part of a video.
+Li \etal. \cite{exposing_deepfake_by_face_warping_artifacts} claimed that the artifacts are left in deepfake videos, where such artifacts can be effectively captured by a convolution neural network (CNN).
+Built upon \cite{exposing_deepfake_by_face_warping_artifacts}, Güera \etal. \cite{deepfake_video_detection_using_RNNs} incorporated a recurrent neural network (RNN) to detect Deepfake frames by feeding the RNN with the features extracted from each frame by CNN.
+Except raw videos, Yang \etal. \cite{exposing_deepfake_using_head_positions} suggested that the fake videos can be detected by analyzing the estimated head position corresponding to the facial landmarks.